Virginia Workers Compensation Attorney

-So take your time after your work injury, do your homework, and choose the right workplace accident lawyer for you and your family.
+So take your time after your work injury, do your homework, and choose the right workplace accident attorney for you and your family.
 Get an expert and specialist in workers compensation not a generalist.

 Just because you have a legitimate injury on the job and cannot work, does not mean you will receive the workers compensation benefits and lump sum settlement you deserve in Virginia.
 That’s because your employer’s insurance company can choose to fight your claim – and they often do with the army of lawyers, claims adjustors, and nurse case managers they have on their side.
 These people are paid to dispute and deny your claim.
 And if they lose, they’re paid to delay payment while you and your family suffer.

-This is why it’s important that you hire a work injury attorney to fight for you if you have been hurt on the job in Virginia.
+This is why it’s important that you hire a work accident attorney to fight for you if you have been hurt on the job in Virginia.
 Initial denials are common because the workers compensation insurance company, not the state, is handling your case and deciding whether it wants to pay you benefits.
 When the insurance company denies your claim, stops your benefits suddenly, or refuses to authorize medical treatment that will help you heal, you are allowed to go to trial before a judge.
 If you have asked for a workers comp hearing and do not have legal representation, call Corey Pollard now.
 You have the burden of proof in this legal proceeding, and your employer and its insurance company will have an attorney working for them.

 If the other side has an attorney and claim adjustor helping them, you need a lawyer too.
-Work injury attorney Corey Pollard will do everything he can to help you get approved for the benefits you are owed.
+Workers compensation attorney Corey Pollard will do everything he can to help you get approved for the benefits you are owed.
 We have helped more than 1,000 injured and disabled workers get the benefits and medical care they need.
 And we use our experience to represent you the best way possible.

 - Airline workers